chef/kitchen-vcenter/README.md

  - `network_name` - Network to switch first interface to, needs a VM Network name.
 Default: do not change
  - `tags` - Array of pre-defined vCenter tag names to assign (VMware tags are not key/value pairs).
 Default: none
  - `customize` - Dictionary of `xsd:*`-type customizations like annotation, memoryMB or numCPUs (see [VirtualMachineConfigSpec](https://pubs.vmware.com/vsphere-6-5/index.jsp?topic=%2Fcom.vmware.wssdk.smssdk.doc%2Fvim.vm.ConfigSpec.html)).
 Default: none

-Only one of the following optional parameters can be given:
- - `resource_pool` - Name of the resource pool to use when creating the machine.
-Default: first pool
- - `cluster` - Cluster on which the new virtual machine should be created.
-Default: cluster of the `targethost` machine.

 ## Clone types